svenkreiss/svenkreiss.github.io/content/data-center-bazaar.md

 Clients can build reputation in brokers when they deliver on time and still prefer more expensive brokers.
 Brokers can also build reputation of clients when their estimated run times and required resources match the job description the offer was based on.
 If that is not the case and a client repeatedly underestimates job processing times, the broker could add extra fees.

 At this point, the offers are only used to find the best place to run the job.
 No money is actually transfered and that is just fine.
 However, one could go one step further and have digital coins (something like Bitcoin) just for this set of machines.
-People in an organisation can be given a monthly amount of coins and then pay for their compute jobs.
+People in an organization can be given a monthly amount of coins and then pay for their compute jobs.
 This would make users more conscious of the resources they are using and would limit a combined "cpu+memory+data" quota.
 At the same time, it would act as a security measure as people without this coin would not be able to use the resources.
 (For the cryptocurrency experts: one could use [smart contracts](http://en.wikipedia.org/wiki/Smart_contract) and maybe [colored coins](https://docs.google.com/document/d/1AnkP_cVZTCMLIzw4DvsW6M8Q2JC0lIzrTLuoWu2z1BE).)